snowplow/advanced-analytics-web-accelerator/content/upload sample data/upload_1.md

 ***

 #### **Step 2:**  Create the SAMPLE_EVENTS_BASE table
-This is where you will load the sample data.
+This is where you will load the sample data to.

 {{%expand "SQL Script" %}}